timok81/cf-movie-api/README.md

 ## Overview

 A Node/Express API created using MongoDB and Mongoose.
 Created for a simple movie database site.
 Contains endpoints for accessing movies and user data.
 Uses Passport as security middleware.
+The documentation may be viewed here: https://moviemovie-7703363b92cb.herokuapp.com/api-documentation/

 ## Installation